guardian/slot-machine-client/README.md

-# @guardian/slot-machine-client
+# @guardian/automat-client

-A basic (JS) client for Slot Machine.
-If you are reading this and don't know what Slot Machine is, this library is probably not useful for you.
+A basic (JS) client for Automat.
+If you are reading this and don't know what Automat is, this library is probably not useful for you.

 ## Local dev